grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 "Hemi," Percy called down to sonar, "we've got ourselves something, though I'm not sure what.
 You and Bastian come up on deck with me."

-Bastian unfolded his long skinny limbs from the control chair and climbed up the ladder and up through the sail hatch with Percy and Hemi following.
+Bastian unfolded his long skinny limbs from the control chair and climbed up the through the hatch and up the ladder to the bridge with Percy and Hemi following.
 The wind was blowing a little harder now and the chop had kicked up a bit.
 Bastian cupped his hands and lit another cigarette.
 Percy and Hemi shaded their eyes, scanning the water.
 It was a few minutes before they saw a small gray oblong object cutting through the choppy little waves.
 It was a tiny submarine sail, no more than a meter long and high, with a couple of thin whispy antennas trailing from the top in the wind.
 Unusual for a submarine sail, it had a small view port in the front of it through which the pilot could look.
 At the rear of the sail a thin stream of diesel smoke floated up and away behind it.
 The deck of the small sub was totally awash, running just at the surface of the water.

 As it got closer they could see the big splotchy patches of rust all along the hull of the mini-sub, and a slight oil slick of a trail that it left behind in its very minimal wake.
 Bastian, Hemi, and Percy climbed over the fairing of the sail of the _Prospect_ and down to the deck.
 Standing here, Percy was discomforted to see the bow of her boat sitting much lower in the water than usual, still weighted down by the tons of excess ballast water.

-A hatch opened at the top of the sail of the mini-sub and a head of a man with spiked yellow hair emerged.
-His arms were still below inside the sail working controls and he was standing propped on something so he could see as he guided the boat alongside the _Prospect_.
-Bastian opened a wet-storage hatch on the deck and pulled out some large white rubber bumpers, each with a long line that he tied off on cleats welded to the deck and lowered down between the two subs.
+A moment passed before a hatch opened at the top of the sail of the mini-sub and a head of a man with spiked yellow hair emerged.
+His arms were still inside the sail working controls and he was standing propped on something so he could see as he guided the boat alongside the _Prospect_.
+Bastian opened a wet-storage hatch on the deck and pulled out some large white rubber bumpers, each with a long line that he tied off on deck cleats and lowered down between the two subs.

 "Toss a line!"
-The guy in the sail said as he let the engine run on idle and climbed up over the fairing.
-He was wearing rubbers boots as he ran up along the washed deck.
+The guy in the sail yelled as he let the engine run on idle and climbed up over the fairing.
+He was wearing rubber boots as he ran up along the washed deck of the small sub.
 They were pulled over black leather pants that were cracked and gray at the seams and joints.
-From the left side of his ancient brown leather belt hung a couple of sizes of adjustable wrenches, the finish on the them beat away from years of use and banging into each other on his belt, like chimes, so they were matte in color and rusting in places.
-He wore a worn black denim vest from which the sleeved had been inexpertly removed, leaving stray threads of denim.
+From the left side of his ancient brown leather belt hung a couple of sizes of adjustable wrenches, the finish on the them beat away, matte and rusting in places from years of banging against each other on his belt, like chimes.
+He wore a worn black denim vest from which the sleeves had been inexpertly removed, leaving stray threads of denim trailing behind him in the breeze.

-Bastian, still with a cigarette between his lips, threw across a line and made it fast to a recessed cleat in the hull of the mini-sub, and then repeated the move at the stern.
+Bastian, still with a cigarette between his lips, threw across a line.
+The man made it fast to a recessed cleat in the hull of the mini-sub, and then repeated the move at the stern.
 He nimbly leaped across to the hand-holds on the side of the _Prospect_ and climbed up the curving side to the deck.

 ### Intro Shakes

-He looked around with some nervous twitching, and then motioned to Bastian for a cigarette, who cupped his hand and lit it off his own before handing it to the man.
+He looked around with a nervous twitch, and then motioned to Bastian for a cigarette, who cupped his hand and lit it off his own before handing it to the man.

 The man took the cigarette in a hand that shook slightly when he reached out, and brought it to his lips and sucked long and hard at it.
 "Ah fuck thanks.
 I ran out a couple of days ago.
 I go by Shakes."
 He held up his hand in front of them and they could see it tremble slightly in the air.
 "Ya can see why."

 "That's a hell of a craft ya got there Shakes."
 Said Hemi.

 "Like it?
 I built it my fuckin self.
-Welded it together on the top of a mountain from scraps.
-On a coffee farm, they had a bunch of land higher up where the coffee don't grow, and it seemed like a good place to build a boat.
+Welded it together on the top of a mountain coffee farm from scraps.
+They had a bunch of land higher up where the coffee don't grow, and it seemed like a good place to build a boat.
 It was.
 Cept it wasn't a good place to launch a boat from.
 Getting it down to the water was more difficult than the buildin'."

+"I could imagine."
+Said Hemi.

 "I've heard of this kind of thing," said Percy, "run fast and just below the surface.
 Basically invisible to any kind of radar, and too quiet for most sonar.
 Good for... small shipments?"

 "Ay, 'Specialty shipments' --- when stuff has to be got somewhere fast with no questions asked.
 Just not too much stuff.
-I alsa have a few special modifications, this here ship is best in class!"
+I also built in a few special modifications --- this here ship is the fastest and most versatile in its class!"
 Hemi looked doubtfully at the rusting bulbous hulk alongside.
-"Most of these kinds of homemade jobs just run at the surface, I added some batteries and some trim tanks, and this here boat, the _Gnat_ is the name, can _dive_.
-Run a bit under water, just enough to get away from any curious Authorities."
+"Most of these kinds of homemade jobs just run at the surface; I added some batteries and some trim tanks, and this here boat, the _Gnat_ is the name, can _dive_.
+Run a bit under water, just enough to get away from any curious onlookers."

 "How deep?"
 Asked Hemi.